 - Figure legends can be placed at the end of the text.
-Each figure is saved and uploaded as a single file, not embedded in the main text Word file.
-Figure format can be JPG or TIFF.
+The figures should be embedded in the main text Word file.
+The authors are also encouraged to upload figures separately in JPG or TIFF format.
 Figure files should be properly labeled and important findings should be highlighted in figures e.g. by arrows.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
 Where available, URLs for the references have been provided.

 Manuscript length should be 6 to 18 pages.
 Journal of Orofacial Research can exceptionally accept shorter or longer manuscripts, provided that the scientific content is of high value.
 No additional page charges are required if a manuscript is substantially longer than 17 pages.

 The editorial office reviews each submission to determine whether the topic is within the scope of the journal, the structure complies with main journal requirements and the paper is not clearly affected by commercial bias.
 Manuscripts that do not meet minimum criteria are returned to the authors with adequate comments.

 If the submission is suitable for expert review, it will be reviewed by reviewers, experts in the journal's Editorial Board or other experts in fields specifically matching the manuscript's topic.
 Two to three experts will be asked for reviewing a manuscript.